gemoc/liviz/README.md

 This repository contains:

-* **Scripts/** : Contains linux scripts (.sh) allowing to launch rabbitmq and the plugins necessary for the proper functioning of StompJs
+* **Scripts** : Contains linux scripts (.sh) allowing to launch rabbitmq and the plugins necessary for the proper functioning of StompJs
-* **Visualizer/** : The sources of the plotter written in pure javascript
+* **Visualizer** : The sources of the plotter written in pure javascript
-* **Rest/** : A rest API written in python allowing to fetch configurable plots
+* **Rest** : A rest API written in python allowing to fetch configurable plots

 ## Context